 Various funding opportunities for faculty members to build ties with institutions in Germany and/or to complete your own research.
 Includes support to lead students to Germany for a short stay, conference funding, or bringing a German professor to the U.S. for a visiting professorship.
 Various deadlines.

 Fulbright Scholar Program (Council for the International Exchange of Scholars)

 This core program sends 800 U.S. faculty and professionals abroad each year; grantees lecture and conduct research in a wide variety of academic and professional fields.

 George A. and Eliza Howard Foundation

-Fellowships will provide artists and scholars with time to complete their work in the creative arts, historical arts, and critical studies. painting, sculpture, and the history of art and architecture.
+Fellowships will provide artists and scholars with time to complete their work in the creative arts, historical and critical studies; fellowships in selected disciplines are offered in a five-year rotation of fields.
 Stipends are $30,000.
-Deadline is in early November, annually.

 The Gladys Krieble Delmas Foundation